How to Clean My Mac Hard Drive

 Identify system files that can be safely removed from hard drive;

-Scan out duplicate files and delete the copies;
+Scan out junk files and delete the data in the trash;

-Sort out big files by kind, size, date at once, making it easier for you the identify useless files;
+Sort out big and old files by size, date at once, making it easier for you the identify useless files;

-Then you can click "Big Files" to scan out and delete the files that you need no more, including photos, movies, apps, audios, documents (PDF/DOC/PDS, etc) that are 10 MB and larger so that you don't have to look through every single files on your Mac.
-And instead of sorting out the files by only size, date, or kind, the program allows you to organize the files by the combination of size/date/kind, which will help you identify the unwanted files more quickly.
+Then you can click "Junk Files" to preview and delete the files that you need no more, including app cache, photo junks, mail junks, system logs, system cache, trash bin and user logs, so that you don't have to look through every single files on your Mac.
+And the program allows you to organize the files by the combination of size/date/kind, which will help you identify the unwanted files more quickly.

 Thank you for providing feedback!